-The Company's executive compensation program is overseen by the Compensation Committee with the advice and support of an independent thirdparty compensation consultant.
+The Company's executive compensation program is overseen by the Compensation Committee with the advice and support of an independent third-party compensation consultant.
 The following are key characteristics of the Company's executive compensation program:

-• A substantial portion of executive pay is tied to performance.
+- A substantial portion of executive pay is tied to performance.
 We structure a significant portion of our named executive officers' compensation to be variable.
-Annual cash performance bonuses and long-term equity compensation are dependent on achievement of corporate performance objectives and determined by the Compensation Committee.

-- Our executive bonuses are dependent on the Company and the officer achieving annually determined objectives.
-As a smaller reporting company with significant development-stage activities, we take a holistic approach to evaluating the company's performance.
+Annual cash performance bonuses and long-term equity compensation are dependent on achievement of corporate performance objectives and determined by the Compensation Committee. - Our executive bonuses are dependent on the Company and the officer achieving annually determined objectives.
+As a smaller reporting company with significant development-stage activities, we take a holistic approach to evaluating the Company's performance.
 We measure performance against challenging objectives established at the beginning of each performance cycle.
 We establish a broad set of measurable performance objectives that align with our long-term strategic priorities and build towards lasting long-term value.
 Our annual performance-based bonus opportunities for all our named executive officers are determined by the Compensation Committee, and ultimately the Board, based upon the Company's and the officer's achievement of objectives determined on an annual basis by the Company. - We emphasize long-term equity incentives.
 Equity awards are an integral part of our executive compensation program and comprise the primary "at-risk" portion of our named executive officer compensation package.
-During 2022, we granted our executive officers options to purchase our ordinary shares and restricted stock units.
-All equity awards granted to our named executive officers in 2022 vest in equal annual installments over three years from the vesting commencement date.
-These awards strongly align our executive officers' interests with those of our shareholders by providing a continuing financial incentive to maximize value for our shareholders and by encouraging our executive officers to remain in our long-term employ. - Our Compensation Committee has retained Compensia as an independent third-party compensation consultant for guidance in making compensation decisions.
-The compensation consultant advises the Compensation Committee on market practices, including identifying a peer group of companies and their compensation practices, so that our Compensation Committee can regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points. - We do not provide our executive officers with any excise tax gross ups. - We have not repriced options. - We do not provide executive fringe benefits or perquisites to our executives. - We have introduced performance-based restricted stock units in 2023.
+During 2023, we granted our executive officers options to purchase our ordinary shares and restricted stock units.
+These equity awards granted to our named executive officers in 2023 vest in equal annual installments over three years from the vesting commencement date.
+These awards strongly align our executive officers' interests with those of our shareholders by providing a continuing financial incentive to maximize value for our shareholders and by encouraging our executive officers to remain in our long-term employ.
+In 2023 we also awarded performance stock units as part of our CEO's long-term incentive compensation.
+We have identified receipt of U.S. regulatory approval for our lead product candidate UGN-102 as a critical long-term strategic objective.
+Vesting of these PSUs will depend upon obtaining this regulatory approval in the three years following the grant, directly tying a substantial component of our CEO's total compensation to performance against one of the primary drivers of long-term value.

+- Our Compensation Committee has retained Compensia as an independent third-party compensation consultant for guidance in making compensation decisions.
+The compensation consultant advises the Compensation Committee on market practices, including identifying a peer group of companies and their compensation practices, so that our Compensation Committee can regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points. - We do not provide our executive officers with any excise tax gross ups. - We have not repriced options. - We do not provide executive fringe benefits or perquisites to our executives.